 - Identifying all breakpoint consumers - Checking that the number of active breakpoints is supported by the target system - Configuring the debugger to use the available breakpoints in a better way, if possible.

-For more information, see Breakpoints in the C-SPY hardware debugger drivers, page 126.
+For more information, see .

 For each breakpoint in the list, the address and access type are displayed.
 Each breakpoint in the list can also be expanded to show its originator.